-- b) A candidate shall be required to pass every course at the first attempt; provided that the Senate, in a case considered by it to be appropriate, may permit a candidate who has failed to pass a course either to present himself/herself for a supplementary examination in such course or to pass such or another course and to present himself/herself for examination in the course or course that s/he has so attended, or in the case of a Research Report to submit a revised Research Report. - c) The Senate may exempt a candidate registered for the programme of Master of Laws from no more than two of the courses included in the curriculum for that programme if, in the opinion of the Senate, the candidate has passed any course or courses which, in the opinion of the Senate, is of an equivalent standard but may not exempt a candidate from the need to complete a Research Report.
+- b) A candidate shall be required to pass every course at the first attempt.
+In a case to be considered appropriate, the Senate may permit a candidate, in the case of a Research Report, to submit a revised Research Report. - c) The Senate may exempt a candidate registered for the programme of Master of Laws from no more than two of the courses included in the curriculum for that programme if, in the opinion of the Senate, the candidate has passed any course or courses which, in the opinion of the Senate, is of an equivalent standard but may not exempt a candidate from the need to complete a Research Report.